asposemarketplace/Aspose_for_Android/README.md

 - Currently this demo app provides you the quick functionality to convert your Microsoft Word documents to other supported formats.
 - Output file will be saved on the device at specific location.

+For more info, please visit [Aspose Words for Android](https://github.com/asposemarketplace/Aspose_for_Android/tree/master/AsposeWords)

 #####Aspose Cells
 - Currently this demo app provides you the quick functionality to convert your Microsoft Excel documents to other supported formats.
 - Output file will be saved on the device at specific location.

+For more info, please visit [Aspose Cells for Android](https://github.com/asposemarketplace/Aspose_for_Android/tree/master/AsposeCells)

 #####Aspose PDF
 - Currently this demo app provides you the quick functionality to merge/concatenate two PDF documents into single PDF file.
 - Output file will be saved on the device at specific location.

+For more info, please visit [Aspose PDF for Android](https://github.com/asposemarketplace/Aspose_for_Android/tree/master/AsposePDF)

 #####Aspose Email
 - Convert Microsoft Outlook Email messages from one format to another quickly.

+For more info, please visit [Aspose Email for Android](https://github.com/asposemarketplace/Aspose_for_Android/tree/master/AsposeEmail)

 ###Prerequisites
 - In order to manipulate any document(s), you only need these documents to be present in your Android device.